-When children are doing this activity, they are practicing letter recognition and matching uppercase to lowercase letters.
+When children are doing this alphabet matching game, they are practicing letter recognition and matching uppercase to lowercase letters.
 Since the alphabet letters are not in order, it makes this activity a bit more challenging.

-Matching uppercase to lowercase letters can be a challenge for young children.
+Matching uppercase to lowercase insect letters can be a challenge for young children.
 Some lowercase letters look similar (like b, d, p, and q).
-This insect alphabet matching activity makes practicing matching the letters fun!
+This insect alphabet matching game makes practicing matching the letters fun!
 And we all know kids love fun activities!

 Here are the materials you need for this activity:

 Start by cutting the grass tablecloth to fit around the whiteboard.
 Wrap the extra part of the tablecloth behind the board and glue or staple it down.

 Next, glue uppercase alphabet stickers to the back of 26 insects.
 (I used a hot glue gun for this.)
 Then place the lowercase alphabet stickers around the grass board.

 Invite the children to match the letters to each other.
 My children picked up an uppercase letter insect and searched the board for the lowercase letter.
 Once they found it, they placed the insect on top of it.

 They thoroughly enjoyed this insect matching game!
 This was a good challenge for my three-year-old and fun practice for my five-year-old.